puurpl/telegram_bot/README.md

 ## Future Development

 There are no development plans.
 The purpose of this repo is to be a simple starting template for any TG bot.
 I am planning on creating forks of this project to create templates for various use cases.
+If you can improve on the implementation of this bot then please feel free to submit a pull request.
+And if you have any issues then please feel free to submit them and I will check it out as soon as I can.